Madhumitha7765/Bootcamp/note.md

 - 2 types of cors - basic, preflighted
 - Access control allow origin - has value * or name of origin -

+# Azure

+## Types
+- sql(RDBMS)
+- nosql(cosmodb)
+- keyvault storage(in case of confidential storage)
+- blob storage
+- file storage

+## batch processing
+- upload files to file storage service of azure, pass to cosmodb
+- everytime file is uploaded procesing of file starts

+## Serverless architecture in cosmodb
+### Azure Functions
+- web app hosted on a web server that runs 247 even if its not used
+- this is called server architecture
+- serverless architecture : pay as u use, but not ideal solution for everything.
+- atomic operations use serverless
+- trigger - specify when to start container
+- common trigger - http req.
+- serverless computing - code preserved by docker images
+- lifetime of docker instance is specified for every platform

+## Async Await
+check for return method
+- must be void/Task<T>
+- method name must end with async

+## DevSecOps
+- used to clean credentials in local scope, not publish and expose it